 - If the vendor signs the BAA with no changes, Purchasing Services can execute the BAA on behalf of the Institutional Privacy Office.

 - If the vendor requests to negotiate the terms of the UNC-Chapel Hill template BAA, the Institutional Privacy Office will negotiate the terms of the BAA and execute the BAA with the vendor.
-While the Institutional Privacy Office negotiates the terms of the BAA, the Institutional Privacy Office may request that the Privacy Liaison or Business Owner interface with the vendor.
+While the Institutional Privacy Office negotiates the terms of the BAA, the Institutional Privacy Office may request that the Business Owner interface with the vendor.

-- Upon execution, the requesting unit’s Privacy Liaison or responsible Business Owner/representative must upload a copy of the BAA to the UNC-Chapel Hill Business Associate Agreement Repository (BAAR).
+- Upon execution, the requesting unit’s responsible Business Owner/representative must upload a copy of the BAA to the UNC-Chapel Hill Business Associate Agreement Repository (BAAR).
 A copy of the underlying agreement must be uploaded along with the BAA.
 The Institutional Privacy Office is not involved in the negotiating of the underlying services agreement.
 The requesting unit should also retain a copy of these documents.

 However, the use of the P-Card is NOT an exception to the BAA process and does NOT exempt the department from any of the University’s other policies and procedures.
 If you are using a P-Card for a purchase that you know, or believe, involves the purchase of a service, software or other product and the person or entity that you are purchasing the services from will receive create, receive, maintain or transmit PHI, then you must complete the Business Associate Agreement Intake Form to determine whether a BAA is required.
 Additionally, Policy 1231 on Solicitation of Quotations, Bids, and Proposals requires a requisition for purchases of goods and/or services regardless of the dollar amount, if the purchasing involves one or more of the following:

 - Purchases were Sensitive Information is in scope